harrypmdev/liars-dice/README.md

 ## Potential Features Yet to be Implemented

 The Liar's Dice Club is a functional and complete website.
-There are however some features that can be implented in future to improve user experience.
+There are however some features that can be implented in the future to improve user experience.

 1. **Starting Dice Selector**
     - Include a selector on page.html which allows users to choose how many dice each player will start with.